Gio99c/GCR/README.md

-# GRC: Generator-Refiner-Controller Network for Controllable Generation
+# GCR: Generator-Refiner-Controller Network for Controllable Generation

 This repo contains the implementation of the class project: **Controlling DDPMs and VAEs through EBMs** by Giuseppe Concialdi